-- Cultivation of wheat crop was found out to be most profitable in case of the Jammu district, in spite of the fact that the total cost is very high in this district. - Resource use efficiency revealed that the input variables like human labour, machine labour and plant protection chemicals proved to be most important input variables in wheat cultivation.
+- Cultivation of wheat crop was found out to be most profitable in the case of Jammu district in spite of the fact that the total cost was very high in this district. - Resource-use-efficiency revealed that the input variables like human labour, machine labour and plant production chemicals proved out to be the most important input variables in wheat cultivation.

-Keywords: Production function, human labour, machine labour, returns to scale
+Keywords: Production function, resource use efficiency, returns to scale, Jammu regions